eic/Singularity/OSX_installationguide.md

-# Installation Guide for sPHENIX-EIC Standalone Software
+# Installation Guide for EIC Fun4All Standalone Software

 ### Introduction